Empagliflozin and linagliptin (Oral)

 This medicine may cause vaginal yeast infections in women and yeast infections of the penis in men.
 This is more common in patients who have a history of genital yeast infections or in men who are not circumcised.
 Women may have a vaginal discharge, itching, or odor.
 Men may have redness, itching, swelling, or pain around the penis, or a discharge with a strong odor from the penis.
 Check with your doctor right away if you have any of these symptoms.

-Empagliflozin and linagliptin may cause serious allergic reactions, including anaphylaxis, angioedema, and other skin conditions, which can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a chest tightness, cough, difficulty swallowing, dizziness, rash, itching, trouble breathing, trouble swallowing, or puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue while you are using empagliflozin and linagliptin.
+This medicine may cause serious allergic reactions, including anaphylaxis, angioedema, and other skin conditions, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a chest tightness, cough, difficulty swallowing, dizziness, rash, itching, trouble breathing, trouble swallowing, or puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue while you are using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.